citp/privacy-policy-historical/m/mo/mos/moshimonsters.com.md

 ### Registration

-When users, including children under 13, register and create a monster on Moshimonsters.com, Mind Candy Inc. asks them to select a name for their monster, a screen name (also referred to as a monster owner name), and a password; and to provide his or her parent or guardian's email address for children under 13, the child's birth date, gender, and country of residence.
+When users, including children under 13, register and create a monster on Moshimonsters.com, Big Bad Bill Inc. asks them to select a name for their monster, a screen name (also referred to as a monster owner name), and a password; and to provide his or her parent or guardian's email address for children under 13, the child's birth date, gender, and country of residence.
 Users 13 or older will provide their own email address.
 In the interactive community features, no additional personally identifying information is required.

 In order to use this Web site, we request certain personally identifiable information from you on the registration form, including a user name and password.
 During registration you are required to give contact information (your parent email address if you are under 13 years of age).
 We use this information to contact you about the services on our site in which you have expressed interest.
 Occasionally, Moshimonsters.com sends out updates regarding new site features, via parent announcements and our newsletter.
 We also need to contact you regarding any Customer Service queries you submit, such as password retrieval.

 As part of the registration process, we require demographic information (gender, country of residence and birth date); we encourage you to submit this information so we can provide you a more personalized experience.
 We limit the information we collect, both actively (i.e., what we ask kids) and passively (what we collect through use of web tracking mechanisms like "cookies") to that which is necessary for kids to take part in a particular Moshi Monsters game activity.

-Mind Candy Inc. is the sole owner of the information collected on Moshimonsters.com.
-Mind Candy Inc. collects personally identifiable information from our users at several different points on our Web site including registration and Customer Service contact queries.
+Big Bad Bill Inc. is the sole owner of the information collected on Moshimonsters.com.
+Big Bad Bill Inc. collects personally identifiable information from our users at several different points on our Web site including registration and Customer Service contact queries.

 ### Orders